Definition & Symptoms

 - Early identification and intervention

 Non Surgical Treatment

 Your treatment plan is designed for steady progress, with every phase promptly implemented.

 New Technology for Chronic Pain Suffers

 Administering ultrasound guided joint, tendon, muscle and cartiladge injections is a non-invasive, non-ionizing interventional pain management modality thats gaining popularity.
 The option provides direct visualization of soft tissues while offering real-time needle advancements without the risks of radiation.
-Doctors can diagnose soft tissue areas impacted by pain as they are administering steroid, platelet rich plasma, and stemcell injections.
+Doctors can diagnose soft tissue areas impacted by pain as they are administering steroid, platelet rich plasma injections.
 This diagnostic ability allows the provider to target the pain with greater precision.
 Ultrasound guided joint, tendon, muscle and cartilage injections offer an easier and more effective way to free patients from pain.

 * Treatment plans range from less invasive procedures such as Platelet Rich Plasma Injections to more complex procedures such as Kyphoplasty, MILD procedure, Percutaneous Disc Decompression, Spinal Cord Stimulators, and Programmable Medication Pump Implants.
 Contact us today to schedule an appointment.

 Muscle Pain Treatments

 Integrated Pain Specialists of Southern California provide an array of services for patients with acute or chronic pain.
 Each patient is comprehensively evaluated by a physician, and treatment plans are tailored to meet each individuals needs.